Emergency Contact

 Upstream cofferdam

-A cofferdam structure will be built to undertake the construction work safely.
+A cofferdam structure is being built to undertake the construction of the new dam wall safely.
 A cofferdam is an enclosure built within a body of water to allow the enclosed area to be pumped out or drained.
 The pumping creates a dry working environment so that the dam wall construction work can be carried out safely.

 The cofferdam for the Lake Macdonald Dam Improvement Project will be: